SSWConsulting/SSW.Rules.Content/rules/maximize-superannuation-benefits/rule.md

 * How compounding and interest rates turn into your investment return
 * How to grow Super through salary sacrifice (going beyond mandatory)
 * How to check your Super fund is giving you strong returns

+### What is Superannuation?

+Superannuation (Super) is a compulsory retirement savings system in Australia.
+Your employer makes contributions on your behalf, which are invested and managed by your chosen Super fund until retirement.

 ## 1. The power of compound interest